-When you live in a world where violence against women is so normalised that the President of the United States thinks it’s appropriate to tweet a doctored picture of himself hitting Hilary Clinton in the back of the head with a golf ball, then you’re being programmed each and every day with one clear message; stay quiet, do as you’re told, don’t step out of line or we’ll hurt you.
+When you live in a world where violence against women is so normalised that the former President of the United States thought it was appropriate to tweet a doctored picture of himself hitting Hilary Clinton in the back of the head with a golf ball, then you’re being programmed each and every day with one clear message; stay quiet, do as you’re told, don’t step out of line or we’ll hurt you.

 When you read horrific stories of women being attacked on the streets and of other women being kidnapped by men and then raped and murdered, that cannot help but affect the way you think about the world.

-It puts you into a space where your first and foremost concern is ensuring you’re safe.
+It puts you into space where your first and foremost concern is ensuring you’re safe.